heldrida/call-moe-dee/README.md

 ```

-Pass the parameters to `callMoeDee` do resolve once your condition is ready!
+Pass the parameters to `callMoeDee`, that will resolve to the callback once your condition pass!

 ```
 const params = {